How to Build a Bigger, Wider, Thicker Back

-Our backs are made up of layers of overlapping muscles, all of which can work together, but all of which have different functions.
-Even within the same back muscle, there can be different regions that respond better to different exercise variations.
+Building a bigger back isn’t as simple as it first seems.
+Our backs are made up of layers of overlapping muscles, all of which can work together, but many of which have different functions.
+Even within the same back muscle, different regions respond better to different exercise variations.
 For example, your upper lats have a slightly different function from your lower lats.

-And then there are your spinal erectors, which are often trained along with your other back muscles.
-But not always.
-And they aren’t always brought close enough to failure to grow.
+And then there are your spinal erectors, which are often trained along with your other back muscles, but not always, and they aren’t always brought close enough to failure to grow.
+If you want a thick back, you need bigger spinal erectors.

 - Back Muscle Anatomy for Lifters

-- Rows for Thickness & Chin-Ups for Width?
+- Rows for Upper Back Thickness & Chin-Ups for Width?

-- Training Your Back at Long Muscle Lengths
+- Training Your Back Muscles at Long Muscle Lengths

 Back Muscle Anatomy for Lifters